Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

     * [Acknowledgements](#Acknowledgements)

 ## Overview
-JP Trading is family owned business selling fire fuels, aggregates and garden furniture in the East Cork area of Ireland over the last 8 years.
+JP Trading is a family-owned business selling fire fuels, aggregates, and garden furniture in the East Cork area of Ireland over the last 8 years.
-Currently they have no online presence and would like to establish themselves online to increase growth/retention of customers and keep up to date with industry standards.
+Currently, they have no online presence and would like to establish themselves online to increase growth/retention of customers and keep up to date with industry standards.

-This website is created to be a landing space for consumers searching for the above mentioned products in the Midleton and East Cork area.
+This website is created to be a landing space for consumers searching for the above-mentioned products in the Midleton and East Cork area.
 The site will be a marketing tool to promote products on sale, offer contact information/location and provide a means of contacting the business.